gregpalmr/dremio-aws-cloudformation/mac/README.md

      $ vi dremio_cf.yaml

+     < Change the Lines that contain BUCKET_NAME to reference your S3 bucket >

 ## Step 5.
 Launch a Dremio cluster using an AWS Cloudformation template

 ### 5.a Validate the Cloudformation template